The City That Kodak Built

 Series of eight 5” x 7” gelatin silver prints

 Spanning decades, Kodak’s atmospheric and heavy metal pollution was extreme.
 Today, its main toxic landfill takes the form of a gated lawn-covered hill, flanked by highways and two residential homes.
-These photographic prints were developed using sweet pea foraged from outside the gates of the landfill.
-Also used as plant photo-chemistry was lawn cuttings from George Eastman’s mansion.
+The City That Kodak Built is a series printed with plant photo-chemistry made from sweet pea growing from outside the gates of the landfill.
+Lawn cuttings from Kodak founder George Eastman’s mansion were also used to develop the photographs.

-The use of these plants from two distinct but connected worlds opens up conversations about Kodak’s chemical legacy, how its wealth was distributed in the city, and how plants reflect and indicate these realities.
-The prints depict Eastman’s philanthropic projects including the Memorial Art Gallery, Eastman School of Music, as well as abandoned Kodak industrial sites and parking lots.
+The use of these plants opens up conversations about Kodak’s chemical legacy, how its wealth was distributed in the city, and how plants reflect and indicate these realities.
+The prints depict Eastman’s philanthropic projects including the Memorial Art Gallery, Eastman School of Music, as well as abandoned Kodak industrial sites and the parking lots that surround them.

 Kodak land fill, Greece, Western New York